JacobM184/EfficientNet-for-Gun-detection/README.md

 * Ramachandran et al.: <https://arxiv.org/pdf/1710.05941v1.pdf>

 ### MBConv layers
-The MBConv layer is the biggest component in our EfficientNet implementation.
+The MBConv layer is the largest component in our EfficientNet implementation.
 Basically, it is a convolutional layer with Inverted residuals, Squeeze and Excitation, as well as Dropout.
 These three modules of MBConv are explained below:

 #### Inverted Residuals
 Inverted residuals firstly have a skip connection, or residual, allowing information and gradients to pass through the block.
 This allows for deeper models by easing the shrinking of gradients as the model becomes deeper, and also reduces loss of finer information in the earlier layers of the model.
 The Inverted residual uses another important idea, the 1x1 convolution (pointwise convolution).
 This convolution expands/decreases the number of feature maps, rather than the resolution.
 This allows the inverted residual block to increase the feature mapping into a higher dimension at the start of the block.
 This is so that non-linear activations can be applied within a expanded higher dimension of feature mappings.

 Non-linear activations are essential for neural networks, but can lose information, especially in lower dimensions.
 The non-linear activation being applied in a higher number of dimensions mitigates the information loss effect.
-Additionally, depthwise seperable convolutions are applied, where convolutions are applied on indiviudal feature map layers.
+Additionally, depthwise separable convolutions are applied, where convolutions are applied on indiviudal feature map layers.
 Afterwards, the 1x1 convolution is re-applied to shrink the number of feature mappings, and at the same time achieve spatial feature mapping.
 The linear output is then added to the skip connection.
 The use of a depthwise seperable convolution increases efficiency by an order of magnitude, by reducing the number of parameters convolved.

 #### Squeeze and Excite
 Squeeze and Excite blocks work by *squeezing* an input using Global Average Pooling to the shape  (1, 1, *feature maps*) and multiplying this back to the input.
 Multiplying the (1, 1, *feature maps*) tensor back to the input increases the weighting of feature maps that have more features, thus '*exciting*' the weightings.